The Tale of the Man That Turned 30

 I personally am a strong fan of theta meditation that’s the type of meditation where your brain is in a theta state.
 Studies show it’s the most relaxing form of meditation as it helps your brain to truly relax and be at ease.

-I remember back in June of 2013 a client came into my office desperate to save his relationship of 10 years.
+I remember back in June of 2013 a friend of mine was to save his relationship of 10 years.
 He knew the problem was his bad mood swings which were driving his partner away.
 He wasn’t a fan of big pharma and was desperate for a solution.

 I worked with him for 8 months doing various grounding exercises to enable his mind to relax enough to finally reach a theta state.
 Eventually, it worked and his mood swings subsided dramatically!